msys2/MSYS2-packages/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

-## To Reproduce

-Steps to reproduce the behavior:
+## Steps to Reproduce the Problem

 1. Run '...'
 2. Do something '....'
 3. Catch the error

-## Expected behavior

-A clear and concise description of what you expected to happen.
+Expected behavior: A clear and concise description of what you expected to happen instead.

-## Screenshots
+## Additional Context: Operating System, Screenshots

 If applicable, add screenshots to help explain your problem.

-## Environment your desktop (please complete the following information)

 - OS: [e.g. Windows 10 Pro version 1909 64bit]
- - Pacman [e.g. Pacman v5.2.1 - libalpm v12.0.1 (`pacman --version`)]

-## Additional context

-Add any other context about the problem here.
+- '...'